Mohism-Research/Super-Taoism-Archives/bannercamp/Mohism_Staffs_newbie_guide.md

 git push origin master

-3. Add a remote branch:
+3. How to Add a remote branch:

 git push origin master:new_feature_name